Why United Kingdom

 Direct answers to critical statutory regulations, data governance, and specialized compliance.

-All UK limited companies must file: 1) An annual **Confirmation Statement** confirming registry accuracy (with a £34 online filing fee); 2) **Annual statutory accounts** (within 9 months of the company's financial year-end); 3) A **Company Tax Return (CT600)** to HMRC; 4) Quarterly **VAT returns** under Making Tax Digital (MTD) rules if registered.
+UK limited companies must meet several key statutory filing deadlines: 1) An annual Confirmation Statement (verifying corporate details on the public register, due within 14 days of the anniversary date); 2) Statutory Annual Accounts (submitted to Companies House within 9 months of the financial year-end); 3) A Company Tax Return (Form CT600) to HMRC (filed within 12 months of the accounting period end, with Corporation Tax due within 9 months and 1 day); 4) Quarterly VAT returns under Making Tax Digital (MTD) rules if VAT registered.

 Chat with us!